t-edson/PicPas/README.md

 •	Code tools for completion and navigation.

-•	Check syntax in ¡¡¡REAL TIME!!!.
+•	Check syntax in REAL TIME!!!.

 •	Several setting options.